aws/aws-encryption-sdk-cli/README.rst

    --master-key key=A_KEY key=ANOTHER_KEY

-Then, when calling ``aws-encryption-cli``, I can specify the rest of my arguments and reference my new configuration file, and ``aws-encryption-cli`` will use the composite configuration.
+Then, when calling ``aws-encryption-cli``, I can specify the rest of my arguments and reference my new configuration file.
+The ``aws-encryption-cli`` will use the composite configuration.

 .. code-block:: sh

-   aws-encryption-cli -e -i $INPUT_FILE -o $OUTPUT_FILE @master-key.conf
+   aws-encryption-cli -e -i $INPUT_FILE -o $OUTPUT_FILE --metadata-output $METADATA_FILE @master-key.conf

 To extend the example, if I wanted a common caching configuration for all of my calls, I could